open-sauced/pizza/README.md

 using your `.env` file or existing environment variables, and start accepting requests.

+See the `.env.example` file to see what environment variables are expected.

 ### Local kubernetes setup

 To get a local environment setup with a postgres database without having to start and configure one yourself,